 ***If you have a dog, know someone with a dog, have been to Europe or plan on it, I’m urging you to read this post both for your own safety and the safety of any dogs in your life.
 Thank you. ***

 Something incredibly scary happened the other day while Dagny and I were out on our walk.
 We encountered some strange caterpillars that I’ve now found out are extremely dangerous to dogs.
-They aren’t common in the US and at the time I didn’t know any better, but now I do and I’m telling you.
+They are called pine processionary caterpillars and aren’t common in the USA.
+At the time I didn’t know any better, but now I do and I’m telling you.

-Think these are some weird things we found in the forest?
+Think these pine processionary caterpillars are some weird things we found in the forest?
 Nope!
 They were walking across a sidewalk here in a residential area and could have killed Dagny… and the issue isn’t from ingesting them.
-It’s much freakier than that.
+They can cause problems for dogs much more easily than that.
 If you or anyone you know has a dog and either lives in Europe or may visit (and possibly some areas of the US), please read on for my PSA (public service announcement).
 A dog’s life could depend on it.

-PSA: Dangers of pine processionary caterpillars in France
+Dangers of pine processionary caterpillars in France for dogs

 NOTE: Dagny is now OK and I can type this without feeling like I want to throw up from the stress.

-Shortly thereafter, a woman commented on my photo saying to be careful with my dog and that the caterpillars are dangerous.
+Shortly thereafter, a woman commented on my photo saying to be careful with my dog and that pine processionary caterpillars in France are dangerous.

 I assumed she meant they were dangerous if ingested — some insects and critters can be — and I didn’t think much of it because I know Dagny isn’t one to eat random worms or bugs so I wasn’t worried.
 She goes for pieces of baguette or cookies that kids drop from their strollers.
 Not bugs.